Piken History, Family Crest & Coats of Arms

 Piken Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Piken are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Piken include Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.

 Early Notables of the Piken family (pre 1700)